Mlaiel/iacherie/events/security/README.md

 ## 📝 **Summary**

-The Events Security Module represents the pinnacle of event-driven security architecture for the Ainflue platform, specifically designed for multi-format content creators.
+The Events Security Module represents the pinnacle of event-driven security architecture for the IA Chérie platform, specifically designed for multi-format content creators.
 With advanced threat detection, comprehensive compliance validation, and real-time security analytics, this module ensures the highest level of protection for all event processing workflows while maintaining optimal performance and user experience.

 **🎯 Mission:** Deliver the world's most advanced event security infrastructure for content creators, enabling secure event processing, automated threat protection, and comprehensive compliance management across the entire creator ecosystem.